Japan opts for slow and small

 The pitch timer by itself is fine, and Japan would 100 percent on board if it weren’t for a crucial part of the rule that has nothing to do with the clock, the limit on pitcher disengagement.

 The MLB rule allows a pitcher to leave the rubber twice each at-bat, either to take a breather or make a pickoff throw.
-Until the count resets because a runner advances a base or a new batter comes to the plate, any excess pickoff throws or fake pickoff throws or anything that takes the pitcher off the rubber will result in automatic balk.
+Until the count resets because a runner advances a base or a new batter comes to the plate, any excess pickoff throws or fake pickoff throws or anything that takes the pitcher off the rubber will result in an automatic balk.

 Bingo.